PokemonAutomation/SwSh-Arduino/Documentation/NativePrograms/ShinyHunt-Regi.md

 ```
 Wait this long after initiating the battle before resetting.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

 ### Rollover Prevention:
 ```
 const uint32_t TOUCH_DATE_INTERVAL = (uint32_t)4 * 3600 * TICKS_PER_SECOND;  //  4 hours